OpenNeuroDerivatives/ds004086-fmriprep/README.md

 # ds004086 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004086](https://openneuro.org/datasets/ds004086).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds004086](https://openneuro.org/datasets/ds004086).

 ## Methods